-- When you run the script on a Windows system for the first time, you might receive a message stating that the universal forwarder was installed without creating an admin user.
+- When you run the script on a Windows system for the first time, you may receive a message stating that the universal forwarder was installed without creating an admin user.
 If this occurs, you have to manually create admin credentials.
-For information about creating admin credentials, see user-seed.conf in the Splunk Enterprise Admin Manual.
+For information about configuring user credentials, see user-seed.conf in the Splunk Enterprise Admin Manual.

 Verify your data connection to start monitoring your infrastructure.

-It can take up to about five (5) minutes for your hosts to display in the user interface.
+It can take up to about five (5) minutes for your entities to display in the user interface.

-- When the script finishes running, the user interface indicates your host is connected and data is available to view.
+- When the script finishes running, the user interface indicates your entity is connected and data is available to view.

-- If no new hosts are connected after a few minutes, click Refresh.
+- If no new entities are connected after a few minutes, click Refresh.

-- When new hosts are connected, click New host found to view your host.
+- When new entities are connected, click New host found to view your entity.

 When you have set up the data collection agent on your host machine, and validate new entities are connected, you can start monitoring your infrastructure.
 Go to the Investigate page to monitor your entities in the Infrastructure Overview or List View.
 You can group your entities to monitor them more easily, and drilldown to the Analysis Workspace to further analyze your infrastructure.